What can be done to treat plagiocephaly? When is the best time to start?

 Step 3: Insurance review

 We understand that insurance coverage and payment options can be big concerns for parents.
-Following your initial evaluation, if your baby is recommended for DOC Band treatment, our client specialist will contact your insurance provider within two days to determine your available insurance benefits.
+Following your initial evaluation, if your baby is recommended for DOC Band treatment, our client specialist will contact your insurance provider to determine your available insurance benefits.
 They will then call you to go over that information.

 While coverage varies for each policy and case, we find that about 70% of all insurance providers have some type of coverage for the band.
 Some providers require that we get services approved prior to starting treatment, in which case, we will obtain any authorizations that might be required.
 In the event you do not have coverage, financing assistance through CareCredit is also available.